bookio/client/README.md

 	</li>

 	<li>
-		<b>pages</b> - Since this is a jQuery Mobile is built on pages, here are all the pages for the app.
+		<b>pages</b> - Since this is a jQuery Mobile app, it is all about pages.
 		Each page has its own folder with its private resources.
 All pages have an HTML file along with a JavaScript file.
 		Some pages also have a private CSS (compiled LESS), a JSON file containing translation and private images.
 	</li>